-Day 21: Shanghai Meals: B, L, D
+Day 21: Shanghai

 Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town, as well as the Silk Factory.
 Next, explore the futuristic Pudong district, home to Shanghai's world-famous skyline.
 Sightseeing today involves touring the city for approximately 3-4 hours on foot.
+In the evening, enjoy the exciting ERA acrobatic show.